d-ries/linux-essentials/05_filecontents/99_assignments.md

 ## Task 12
 Print the full contents of the previously made files "mytextfile" and "myechotextfile" with only one command.

+## Task 13
+Get the last 10 created users and put them in the file "newestUsers" with only one command.

+## Task 14
+Change the password part of the student user to the know password "pxl" in the file "newestUsers".

 ## Optional Task
 use the command vimtutor to learn how to use vim.
 What is so different with this editor?